-A decade ago, many patients weren’t even aware that all on 4 dental implants existed.
+A decade ago, many patients weren’t even aware that All on 4/6 Full Arch Implant Solution existed.
 Yet now, due to greater access to information, not only are people aware of them but many are specifically asking for this kind of treatment to replace missing teeth.
 The concept itself was firstly introduced back in 1998 by a leading implant company, Nobel Biocare, as a way of restoring multiple missing teeth, particularly full arches.
 As the name suggests, all teeth are supported by just 4 dental implants – usually 2 at the front and 2 at the back of the mouth.
 Prior to this, if a patient needed multiple teeth replaced, their only real options were conventional dentures, bridges, or individual dental implants.
 The first two options are for many reasons far from ideal while the latter isn’t really a cost-effective option nor a practical one.

-The all on 4 treatment concept is the best solution to date for replacing an entire arch of missing teeth because it offers patients a cost-efficient and permanent way of restoring a full arch of teeth – on the day of surgery.
+The All on 4/6 Full Arch Implant Solution concept is the best solution to date for replacing an entire arch of missing teeth because it offers patients a cost-efficient and permanent way of restoring a full arch of teeth – on the day of surgery.
 This means that your dentist will…

 - Prepare your mouth for implants – this may mean removing any teeth which are failing